The Destruction of Sports Infrastructure in the Gaza Sector

 Refugees established service centers in Jabalia, Rafah, Khan Yunis, Al-Shati,

-teams, participated in local and Arab championships, and played a leading role
+participated in local and Arab championships, and played a leading role in the

 fifty-eight sports clubs in the Strip before October 7, 2023, with football